Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Background

 \section{Background}

-In this paper we employ multiple model reduction methods to address difficulties arising from invariant solutions within the dataset, and propose remedies to circumvent these problems.
-On the one hand, the input can be reduced with a linear parametric model, which can be constructed with the analytical method of PCA, and its neural network equivalent using linear autoencoders.
+In this paper we employ multiple model reduction methods to address difficulties arising from invariant solutions within a dataset, and propose remedies to circumvent these problems.
+On one hand, a dataset can be reduced with a linear parametric model, which can be constructed with the analytical method of PCA, and its neural network equivalent using linear autoencoders.
 As has been shown before \citep{BALDI1989}, both methods span the same subspace independent of the construction method, however, using the latter orthogonality of the modes is not given without further modification.
-On the other hand, there is the nonlinear generalization of PCA, nlPCA, which can be constructed using nonlinear autoencoders.
-Both linear and nonlinear methods can be embedded into the invariance-reducing framework we have developed, leading to linear (s-PCA) and nonlinear symmetry-aware PCA (s-nlPCA), respectively.
+On the other hand, there is the nonlinear generalization of PCA, NLPCA, which can be constructed using nonlinear autoencoders.
+Both linear and nonlinear methods can be embedded into the symmetry-reducing framework we have developed, leading to linear (s-PCA) and nonlinear symmetry-aware PCA (s-NLPCA), respectively.
 First, an overview of different invariant solutions commonly found in physical problems is provided.